The African Black soap popularly known as Dudu-Osun in some markets is a hand-made natural soap, which is suitable for people with oily or acneic skin

 Some benefits of the African black soap comes from its form, as it is greatly endowed in natural ingredients.
 When the black soap isn't processed, the raw ingredients (in it) leave the product far less smooth than other synthetic soaps.
 Its raw nature makes it a natural exfoliant, which can help improve skin texture.

-Check out other health tips: Fantastic health benefits of lemon you didn't know.
+Check out other health tips like the Fantastic health benefits of lemon you didn't know.